These are common questions and answers for the fiscal year (FY) 2026 Service Area Competition (SAC) funding opportunity.

 -

 Priority points are available for competing continuation applicants.
-We only grant points to applicants with no active conditions related to Health Center Program requirements at the time of application submission.
+We only grant points to applicants with no active conditions related to Health Center Program requirements at the time of award decisions.

 The criteria are: